tomgxz/Kraken/README.md

       }
   ```

   The database is managed by the `flask_sqlalchemy.SQLAlchemy` object.
 In `__init.py`, the object is created (with the variable name `databaseObject`) when the file is run so that `models.py`, the new file that I created which contains the entity classes, can import it.
 After adding the `databaseObject` object to the class, it imports the two classes from `models.py`, so that the database can interact with them.
+I also moved all of the flask setup into the function `initFlask` to make the code clearer.

 ##### changes to __init__.py
   ```python